erizov/Professor/semester_3/lecture_12_ml_algorithms/decision_tree/README.md

 ## Introduction

-Decision Tree is decision tree is a fundamental algorithm.
+Decision Tree is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Decision Tree is essential for building performant and scalable applications.